Visiting Sedona in January

-West Fork of Oak Creek: This 6.5 mile out and back trail with an elevation gain of 567 feet makes for a nice stroll through the canyon floor.
+West Fork of Oak Creek: This 6.5-mile out-and-back trail with an elevation gain of 567 feet makes for a nice stroll through the canyon floor.
 Beware there are a few stream crossings so wear appropriate footwear.
-This hike is an wonderful option 365 days of the year— in the fall, maple trees turn a bright red; in the winter, icicles dangle from the red rocks.
+This hike is a wonderful option 365 days a year— in the fall, maple trees turn a bright red; in the winter, icicles dangle from the red rocks.

 Devil’s Bridge: Devil’s Bridge is the largest natural sandstone arch in Sedona.
-This is popular hike due to the fact that you have the option walk out onto the top of the arch (you’ll likely have to wait your turn, however).
+This is a popular hike due to the fact that you have the option to walk out onto the top of the arch (you’ll likely have to wait your turn, however).
 As mentioned earlier, this hike can be challenging to access.
 The Coconino National Forest lists two recommended routes to get to the Devil’s Bridge Trailhead if you don’t have reliable transportation.
-The first is Mescal to Chuckwagon to Devil’s Bridge trails (4 miles round-trip) from Long Canyon Road, or the Chuckwagon Trail to the Devil’s Bridge Trail from Dry Creek Road (5.8 miles round trip).
+The first is Mescal to Chuckwagon to Devil’s Bridge trail (4 miles round-trip) from Long Canyon Road, or the Chuckwagon Trail to the Devil’s Bridge Trail from Dry Creek Road (5.8 miles round-trip).

 WEATHER IN JANUARY